Tearsheet

 Joseph W. Turner, President & Chief Executive Officer

-Mr. Turner joined Great Southern in 1991, became an officer in 1995, and a director in 1997, serving as President and Chief Executive Officer since 2000.
-Before joining Great Southern, he was an attorney with the Kansas City, Missouri law firm of Stinson LLP (formerly Stinson, Mag and Fizzell).
-He is the son of William V. Turner, the Chairman, and the brother of Julie Turner Brown, a Director.
-Mr. Turner is also a board member at CoxHealth.
+Mr. Turner joined Great Southern in 1991 and became an officer of Bancorp in 1995.
+He became a director of Bancorp and Great Southern in 1997 and has served as President and Chief Executive Officer of Bancorp and Great Southern since 2000.
+Prior to joining Great Southern, Mr. Turner was an attorney with the Kansas City, Missouri law firm of Stinson LLP.
+He is the son of William V. Turner, the Chairman of the Board.

-Rex A. Copeland, Senior Vice President, Treasurer & Chief Financial Officer
+Rex A. Copeland, Senior Vice President and Chief Financial Officer, Treasurer

-Mr. Copeland joined Great Southern Bank in 2000 and is responsible for the company's financial functions, including internal and external financial reporting.
-He previously practiced as a Certified Public Accountant and served other financial services companies in corporate accounting, internal audit, and independent public accounting prior to his time at Great Southern.
+Mr. Copeland joined Great Southern Bank in 2000.
+He is responsible for the financial functions of the company, including internal and external financial reporting.
+Mr. Copeland previously practiced as a Certified Public Accountant.
+Prior to joining the Bank, he served other financial services companies in areas such as corporate accounting, internal audit, and independent public accounting.

 William V. Turner, Chairman of the Board

-Mr. Turner has served as Chairman of the Board of Great Southern since 1974, and held roles as Chief Executive Officer from 1974 to 2000 and President from 1974 to 1997.
-He has held similar positions with Bancorp since its formation in 1989 and also served as Chairman and President of Great Southern Financial Corporation since 1974.
-He is the father of Joseph W. Turner and Julie Turner Brown.
+Mr. Turner has served as Chairman of the Board of Great Southern since 1974.
+He was Chief Executive Officer of Great Southern from 1974 to 2000 and President from 1974 to 1997.
+Mr. Turner has served in similar capacities with Bancorp since its formation in 1989.
+He is the father of Joseph W. Turner, the current CEO and President.

 AI Analysis | Feedback

-Great Southern Bancorp (GSBC) faces several key risks inherent to its business as a community bank.
-The most significant key risks to Great Southern Bancorp (GSBC) are:
+The key risks to Great Southern Bancorp (GSBC) are:

 AI Analysis | Feedback